-Government black sites have a long, dark history, but they became much more common after the start of the United States’s War on Terror in 2001.
-Since the events of September 11, 2001, Americans have used the potential threat of terrorism to set up and commit horrific acts within CIA black sites all over the world.
+Government black sites have a long, dark history, but they became much more common after the start of the United States’ War on Terror in 2001.
+Since the events of September 11, 2001, the American government has used the idea of potential threats to set up and commit horrific acts within CIA black sites all over the world.

-Some of the world's most infamous terrorists have found themselves inside the walls of various black sites like the Guantanamo Bay detention camp.
-While there, these individuals - and numerous others who were only suspected of anti-American activities - underwent unbelievable and unconstitutional acts of torture, all in the name of discovering information about terrorist activities.
+Some of the world's most infamous individuals have found themselves inside the walls of various black sites, like the Guantanamo Bay detention camp.
+While there, these offenders - and numerous others who were only suspected of anti-American activities - have undergone unbelievable and unconstitutional acts of torture, all in the name of discovering information.

 The History Of Secret US Prisons Goes Further Back Than The War On Terror

-Officially, CIA black sites began operation in 2002 under the auspices of the War on Terror.
-However, the history of the United States operating secret prisons goes back much farther than that, and some black sites have even existed on US soil.
+Though the infamous Guantanamo facility opened in 2002, the history of the United States operating secret prisons goes back much farther than the fight against terror.
+And some black sites have even existed on US soil.

-Japanese internment camps are an early example of this, but more traditional prisons like Alcatraz and USP Marion have been sites of clandestine unconstitutional acts against prisoners for decades.
-In both these cases, the facilities were publicly known to contain the country's most ruthless criminals, which made it easy for Americans to ignore what went on inside the buildings' walls.
+Japanese internment camps are an early example of this, but even traditional prisons like Alcatraz and USP Marion have been the location of clandestine unconstitutional acts against prisoners.
+In both these cases, the facilities were publicly known to contain the country's most ruthless law-breakers, which made it easy for Americans to ignore what went on inside the buildings' walls.

-These locations also have a history of using less-than-legal techniques for all manner of purposes, including the quelling of dissidence within political prisoners.
+These locations also have a history of using less-than-legal techniques for all manner of purposes, including the quelling of dissidence from political prisoners.

-The Line Between Enhanced Interrogation And Torture Blurs At A Black Site
+The Line Between Enhanced Interrogation And Torture Blurs At Black Sites

-Much of what is performed at CIA black sites is referred to as “enhanced interrogation,” techniques for extracting information that were given the go-ahead by President George W. Bush in the name of winning the War on Terror.
+Much of what is performed at CIA black sites is referred to as “enhanced interrogation,” techniques for extracting information that were given the go-ahead by President George W. Bush in the name of winning the US's battle against terror threats.

 These techniques were considered to be ethically sound based on the arguments of Department of Justice attorney John Yoo.
-Some of the techniques Yoo condoned, like ice baths and sleep deprivation, are not considered true acts of torture under international law, but others, like waterboarding and forced rectal feeding, definitely are.
+Some of the techniques Yoo condoned, like ice baths and sleep deprivation, are not considered true acts of torture under international law.
+But others, like waterboarding and forced rectal feeding, certainly qualify.

 The use of waterboarding, a horrific technique that simulates drowning, has proven particularly controversial.

-Much Of The Torture Is Psychological, And Developed By Psychologists
+Much Of The 'Enhanced Interrogation' Is Psychological And Was Developed By Psychologists

-Not all the torture performed on detainees in CIA black sites involved physical violence or the threat of death.
-Other techniques were more psychological in nature, and some were even designed by psychologists to push detainees past their breaking point.
+Not all the torture performed on detainees in CIA black sites involves physical violence or the threat of death.
+Other techniques that have been uncovered are more psychological in nature, and some were even designed by psychologists to push detainees past their breaking point.

-Prisoners were held in shackles with their arms above their heads, unable to sleep for days on end.
-Cold showers and extreme temperatures simulated the effects of freezing to death.
-The fears and beliefs of detainees were used against them, and threats against their families were regularly brought up.
+In certain facilities, prisoners have been held in shackles with their arms above their heads, unable to sleep for days on end.
+Cold showers and extreme temperatures have been used to simulate the effects of freezing to death.
+The fears and beliefs of detainees were used against them, along with threats against their families.